-This question is for the lawyers and others who have to keep track of your time — what are your best tips and tricks on how to track billable hours?
-If you’re a lawyer who reviews time sheets (either at a firm or in house), we’d love to hear your thoughts on what’s acceptable, what’s NOT acceptable, and what’s a red flag for you… It’s been a while since we’ve discussed time management, so let’s ponder…
+This question is for the lawyers and others who have to keep track of your time — what are your best tips and tricks on how to keep track of billable hours?
+If you’re a lawyer who reviews time sheets (either at a firm or in house), we’d love to hear your thoughts on what’s acceptable, what’s NOT acceptable, and what’s a red flag for you… It’s been a while since we’ve discussed time management (particularly how to manage your time for billables!), so let’s ponder…

 Here’s Reader C’s question: